The Best Broccoli Pea Salad Recipe with Crispy Bacon

 Step 4: Combine and Chill

-- Pour the dressing over the salad ingredients.
+- Pour dressing over and fold gently.

 How do you store leftovers?